JEFworks/R-Bioconductor-for-single-cell-RNAseq-data-analysis/README.md

 # About this repo

 I will be demoing PAGODA from the `scde` package and also from the new [`PAGODA2` package](https://github.com/hms-dbmi/pagoda2) using data from [Camp et al](http://www.pnas.org/content/112/51/15672).
 Data has been cleaned and provided to you in the `data/` directory.
 Code to be demo-ed provided in the `R/` folder.
+Slides in the `docs/` folder.